stefanwalther/qix-graphql/docs/inc/contributing.md

+I am actively looking for people out there, who think that this project is an interesting idea and want to contribute.

 <details>
 <summary><strong>Contributing</strong></summary>
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue]({%= bugs.url %}).
 The process for contributing is outlined below: